How to Retire to Italy: All You Need to Know

 Fewer taxes if you retire to southern Italy

-If you want to take advantage of this recent law, you have to transfer the tax residence to a municipality with no more than 20 thousand inhabitants in a region of the South of Italy: Sicily, Calabria, Sardinia, Campania, Basilicata, Abruzzo, Molise or Puglia.
-The discount is valid for five years.
+If you want to take advantage of this recent law, you have to transfer the tax residence to a municipality with no more than 20 thousand inhabitants in a region of the South of Italy: Sicily, Calabria, Sardinia, Campania, Basilicata, Abruzzo, Molise, or Puglia.
+The discount is valid for ten years.

 You have to demonstrate the status of non-resident in Italy for at least five years, with the presentation of the income tax return.
 And it is necessary that the country in which you have had the last residence is among those with which tax cooperation agreements with Italy are in force.